foundriesio/docs/source/getting-started/signup/index.rst

 Watching Your Build
 ###################

-Once you have created your Factory, the initial builds of the Foundries.io™ Linux® microPlatform (LmP) will be generated.
+Once you have created your Factory, the initial artifacts from the Foundries.io™ Linux® microPlatform (LmP) will be generated.
 This is the base to build your product.
-You can monitor the progress of builds in the :guilabel:`Targets` tab of your Factory after a few minutes.
+You can monitor the progress in the :guilabel:`Targets` tab of your Factory.
-Additionally, you will receive an email once the initial builds are complete.
+Additionally, you will receive an email once the Factory initial setup is complete.

 .. figure:: /_static/signup/build.png
    :width: 900